 Summer is winding down and the stores have already stocked the shelves with school supplies.
 This will be my first school supply shopping trip where I will need to follow a list not created by me.
 My son is entering preschool in the fall.
 It’s adorable how he tells people he’s going to work but he really means school. #teacherparentproblems

-Because this is my first time starting the school year as a teacher and a parent of a school-aged child things are a little different.
+Because this is my first time starting the school year as a teacher and a parent of one school-aged child things are a little different.
 My entire morning routine is going to change.
 The first week or two I’ll be running on those start of the school year fumes.
 But eventually the teacher tired is going to set in and my son’s new sleeping schedule will make him irritable making us all want to press snooze.
 This is why I’m putting together a Make Over Your Mornings email challenge that will begin after the Labor Day holiday.
 You can learn more about it by signing up below.

 Organizing my mornings will only be part of what needs to change.
 Thankfully we won’t be looking at any homework time in the evenings with a preschooler, but some of you may be in the same boat of added “to dos” this school year.
 As a middle school teacher, I’m well aware of the changes that come with students starting school-sponsored sports teams.
 The added amount of homework.
 An increase in the number of academic classes and teachers to student schedules.
 All of these are big changes for kids, and for parents.